rubyguides

 Frozen objects can be more memory-efficient because Ruby can deduplicate identical frozen strings.
 When multiple variables hold the same string value, Ruby may store only one copy in memory, with all variables referencing the same object.
 This reduces memory usage significantly in applications with many string literals.

-Additionally, frozen objects can sometimes be processed faster because the runtime doesn’t need to worry about concurrent modifications.
-In multi-threaded applications, this can lead to performance improvements.
+Frozen objects can sometimes be processed faster because the runtime does not need to worry about concurrent modifications.
+In multi-threaded applications, this can lead to measurable speed-ups when the same data is accessed from several threads simultaneously.

 Errors